Three-dimensional imaging of hadrons with hard exclusive reactions: advances in experiment, theory, phenomenology, and lattice QCD: Advances in theoretical methods

 The hard part diverges as $z \to 0, 1$, signaling endpoint singularities that challenge collinear factorization.
 Following Ref.~\cite{Goloskokov:2007nt}, we regularize those singularities by modifying the $z$-integration limits to $\int_{\langle p_\perp^2 \rangle /Q^2}^{1 - \langle p_\perp^2 \rangle /Q^2} dz$, with $\langle p_\perp^2 \rangle = 0.04~\textrm{GeV}^2$ extracted from the CLAS data~\cite{Bhattacharya:2023hbq}.
 We adopt the asymptotic pion DA $\phi_\pi(z) = 6z(1-z)$.
 Discontinuities in the derivative of quark GPDs at $x = \pm \xi$, combined with double poles in the integrals, can also induce divergences.
 To regulate them, we shift

 and analogously for $x=-\xi$.
 These refinements highlight the crucial role of intrinsic (quark) transverse motion in preserving factorization.

 To minimize backgrounds, we focus on the large-$\xi$ region (thus suppressing gluon contributions) and the large-$|t|$ region (thus reducing Primakoff effects, which scale as $1/t$).
 Notably, the interference between the Primakoff process and gluon GTMD $F_{1,4}$ also produces a $\sin(2\phi)$ modulation, serving as an observable background~\cite{Bhattacharya:2023yvo}.
-The unpolarized cross section and $\sin(2\phi)$-weighted asymmetry are shown in Fig.~\ref{plot}.
-The cross section is sizable for EicC kinematics but smaller for EIC, consistent with its $1/Q^{10}$ scaling.
-Nevertheless, EIC offers access to lower $\xi$ regions at comparable $Q^2$, providing complementary sensitivity to quark OAM in the small-$x$ domain.
-The $\sin(2\phi)$ asymmetry is significant at both facilities, establishing exclusive $\pi^0$ electroproduction as a promising channel for the first experimental extraction of the quark OAM distribution.
+The unpolarized cross section and $\sin(2\phi)$-weighted asymmetry are shown in Fig.~\ref{plot}. {The cross section is sizable in the kinematic regime relevant for the EicC, while it is comparatively smaller at EIC energies, consistent with its $1/Q^{10}$ scaling behavior.
+This strong suppression with increasing $Q^2$ suggests that it may be particularly interesting to study this reaction in the kinematic range accessible at JLab.
+In fact, existing measurements with longitudinally polarized targets are already available in this regime, which might be useful.} The $\sin(2\phi)$ asymmetry {on the other hand} is significant at both facilities, establishing exclusive $\pi^0$ electroproduction as a promising channel for the first experimental extraction of the quark OAM distribution.

+{We note in passing that Ref.~\cite{Bhattacharya:2026qnd} proposed potential experimental signatures of the gluon GTMDs $F_{1,4}^g$ and $G_{1,1}^g$ through exclusive heavy (axial-) vector meson production in lepton--proton collisions within the framework of collinear twist-3 factorization.
+In particular, characteristic $\cos (2\phi)$ and $\sin (2\phi)$ azimuthal modulations were shown to provide sensitivity to gluonic OAM and spin--orbit correlations, thereby opening a new avenue to probe the nucleon spin structure at the future EIC.
+This process again highlights the interplay between GTMDs and GPDs within a single observable, reflecting their complementary roles in describing hadron structure.}